Xufor/react-button-slider/README.md

 import Slider from 'react-button-slider';
 ```

-Step-2:
+###Step-2:

-Pass the target component to Slider component as a prop under the name targetComponent.
+(i) Pass the target component to Slider component as a prop under the name targetComponent.

+(ii) Pass def and dur props to the Slider component.

+(iii) The prop def will set no. of pixels moved in one button press.

+(iv) The prop dur will set the duration in seconds in which one transition will complete.

+(v) All def, dur, targetComponent are mandatory props and cannot be neglected.

 ```
 import React from 'react';